A computer as a home media center

 PulseAudio

-Because of reasons, I’ve switched from alsa to pulseaudio.
+Because of other reasons, I’ve switched from Alsa to Pulseaudio.

 For Kodi this is not an issue, there is a graphical interface for configuring the output device.